ClaraRastelli/clararastelli.github.io/_pages/research.md

 toc_sticky: true
 ---

-My research lies at the intersection of *Psychology, Computational Cognitive Science, and Cognitive Neuroscience*, from low-level perceptual learning to complex decision-making, applying Deep Learning models to neuroimaging (fMRI, MEG/EEG) and behavioural data.
+My research lies at the intersection of *Psychology, Computational Cognitive Science, and Cognitive Neuroscience*, from low-level perceptual learning to complex decision-making, applying Deep Learning models to neuroimaging and behavioural data.

-Currently, I am investigating semantic navigation strategies in human adults and their neural underpinnings using high-density EEG.
-Additionally, I am exploring the developmental trajectories of children's abilities to navigate semantic spaces, and how these abilities predict high-level cognitive processes like generalization, inference, exploration-exploitation strategies, and Pavlovian bias.
+Currently, I am investigating semantic navigation strategies and their neural underpinnings in human adults.
+Additionally, I am exploring how children learn to navigate semantic spaces as they develop, and how these skills predict other cognitive cognitive processes like generalization, inference, exploration-exploitation strategies, and Pavlovian bias.
 <br>

 Current and past research projects include: